 Dit was Leaders in Finance, we hopen dat je deze aflevering met veel plezier hebt beluisterd.
 We stellen je feedback erg op prijs, wat houd je bezig en over wie wil je meer horen?
 Laat het weten via een Apple of Google review.
 Dat kan ook via de social media kanalen of direct via een email.
 We kunnen het enorm waarderen als je dat doet.
-Tot slot danken we onze partners voor hun steun, dat zijn Interim Valley, EY, Odgers Berndtson executive search en Roland Berger.
+Tot slot danken we onze partners voor hun steun, dat zijn Kayak, EY, Odgers Berndtson executive search en Roland Berger.

 Welkom bij een nieuwe aflevering van Leaders in Finance.
 Voordat ik mijn gast van vandaag welkom heet en introduceer wil ik u, jij, de luisteraar erop wijzen dat er over iedere aflevering van Leaders in Finance meer informatie te vinden is op leadersinfinance.nl.
 Er is een korte beschrijving van de CV te vinden en ook worden termen opgesomd die door de gasten zijn gebruikt en ook zijn er bijvoorbeeld alle boeken te vinden die genoemd zijn door de gast.